#3! Who Empties the Dishwasher (and Other Good & Free Relationship Math)

 Every time we engage with another person, we have to decide what’s fair, what do I want, what do they want, how much can I handle, what is appropriate, what is okay?
 Who empties the dishwasher?
 But, like, for real, who empties the dishwasher?
 Because my hair lady never empties the dishwasher, and I’m okay with that.

 Boundaries are hard.
-I didn’t grow up in the times where women said, “I am taking a day off!”
-I grew up in the times when someone was sick, I signed up to bring a casserole to their house on three more days than I wanted to because no one else could do September 15, 16, and the 22nd.
+I didn’t grow up in the times when women said, “I am taking a day off!”
+I grew up in the times when someone was sick, I signed up to bring a casserole to their house on three more days than I wanted to because no one else could do September 15, 16, or the 22nd.

 But then I read this *perfect” thing that helped me figure a few things out…..

 BEFORE I TELL YOU about this perfect thing, there are a couple of side notes to this troublesome question of who empties the dishwasher.
-Is it you, the other people who live with you, or maybe nobody does, which is fine for a minute, but then, let’s be real.
+Is it you, the other people who live with you, or maybe nobody at all?
+Which is fine for a minute, but then let’s be real.
 You need spoons.

 Side note #1.